 The purpose of this notice is to explain certain trading practices of JPMorgan Chase & Co. and its affiliates (together, “J.P.
-Morgan”) when acting as a market maker, on a principal basis, in the wholesale electronic spot FX market.
+Morgan”) when acting as a market maker, on a principal basis, in the wholesale electronic foreign exchange ("FX")1 and commodities2 markets.

 This notice provides information about certain pre-trade controls, collectively referred to as “Trade Matching”, that are applied by J.P.
 Morgan when clients electronically submit requests to trade against J.P.
 Morgan’s prices, including controls sometimes referred to as “Last Look”.

 J.P.
-Morgan streams continuously updating indicative spot FX prices across a range of currency pairs via J.P.
+Morgan streams continuously updating indicative FX and commodities prices via J.P.
 Morgan Markets™ and certain other electronic trading platforms (“Electronic Trading Platforms”).
 These streamed prices may be revised or withdrawn by J.P.
-Morgan without notice, may vary by client, and may differ from the spot FX prices quoted by J.P.
+Morgan without notice, may vary by client, and may differ from the FX and commodities prices quoted by J.P.
 Morgan or other market makers for identical or similar transactions.

 Upon receipt of a Trade Request, J.P.
 Morgan undertakes a two-step process in order to determine whether to accept or reject the Trade Request: first, J.P.
 Morgan assesses the validity of the Trade Request from operational and credit risk management perspectives (the “Validity Check”) and, second, J.P.
 Morgan determines whether the Trade Request may be executed at the Requested Trade Price (the “Price Check”).
 The application of these pre-trade controls is referred to by J.P.
 Morgan as “Trade Matching” and, with respect to the Price Check, is sometimes described as “Last Look”.